-Our Unconditional Offer Scheme is for applicants who are predicted to achieve strong academic results in recognition of their academic performance and potential to succeed at university.
+Our Unconditional Offer Scheme for September 2020 entry is for applicants who are predicted to achieve strong academic results in recognition of their academic performance and potential to succeed at university.
 You will also receive an unconditional offer if you have met the entry requirements for your chosen course, such as having your confirmed results already.

 Below are the answers to some of the most frequently asked questions you may have about the scheme.
 If you still can’t find what you are looking for, please contact us for further information.